 In-career learners with a broad range of experiences in biomedicine/biosciences, mathematics, physical or computer information sciences or engineering, and cognitive and/or social sciences

-This master’s degree program offers grounded theory and a broad range of applied skills for three separate tracks:
+This master’s degree program offers grounded theory and a broad range of applied skills for three areas of interest:

 - Applied Clinical Informatics